The Eye Of The Beholder

 Audiences have a wide variety of reactions to “Hoodwinked.”
 Everyone has a different favorite character or joke.
 But some people even see a different moral to the story.
 This is ironic and even poignant, since this is a story about varied observations of the exact same event.

-One of the most unusual observations has come from an editorial I just read on a site called Associated Content.
-The journalist, Timothy Sexton, found our film to be an incredibly subversive statement on big business.
+One of the most unusual observations has come from an editorial by Timothy Sexton (Read it HERE).
+The writer Mr. Sexton found our film to be an incredibly subversive statement on big business.
 He writes:

 “When it’s finally revealed who the true villain of the film is, that character takes on all the attributes of the exploitation capitalist business owner that American media have turned into folk heroes, but who are in reality the worst kind of villain.